 A few days later, in prayer, I began wondering if this would work for my anxiety.
 Could I quit anxiety?
 For so often it has seemed like a drug.
 I identified with it.
 I am an anxious person.
 But after years of this, I was absolutely exhausted and ready to unidentify with it.
 Just as my brother was ready to no longer be a smoker even though for years it was a part of his identity.

 It still amazes me when it works.
 All this time, I've been allowing the anxiety to rule me instead of me ruling it.
 It seemed like it just was and I had no say over its existence.
 That was all just a lie.

 2) Much of my anxiety stems from worry/fear.
 I fear where the money will come from, I worry that I'll never encounter a man who likes me as much as I like him, I fear that I'm not doing enough, I worry about what others think of me, etc etc etc. Much of my anxiety stems from the comparison of my life to others.
 So first, I tell it to go away and second, I make a list of what I am grateful for.
-This came to me in yoga a month ago.
+This came to me a month ago.
 I was all wrapped up about something I wanted and couldn't have.
 I was stuck in myself.
 And that quote resurfaced in my thoughts: the root of joy is gratefulness.
 I made a list of all the things I am grateful for.
 And my goodness!!
 I had enough.
 I was enough.
 I didn't need to be anywhere or anyone that wasn't in that moment.

 In an attempt to be proactive, I made this notepad to list what I'm grateful for every day.
 I wanted to hold myself accountable, but even more so, I just wanted to remember.
 (Have of my spiritual maladies come because I just simply forget.)
 Joy really does come from gratefulness.
 It comes from recognizing the abundance in my life and seeing that all will be well.